mathjax/MathJax-docs/basic/explorer-commands.rst

     possible.
 The speech-text is regenerated to match.

 |bkey| Home |ekey|
-    Jump directly to the top-most level of expression.
+    Jump directly to the top-most level of the expression.

 -----